Sickle Cell Disease | Symptoms & Causes

 Dana-Farber/Boston Children's Cancer and Blood Disorders Center is an international leader in improving treatment and quality of life for children affected by sickle cell disease.
 We treat sickle cell anemia (HbSS), sickle cell with hemoglobin C disease (HbSC), hemoglobin S-beta-thalassemia (HbSβ0 and Hbβ+thalassemia), and less common compound forms, including HbSD, HbSO, and HbSE.

-Through our Sickle Cell Disease Program, children with sickle cell disease have access to world-renown pediatric hematologists, top-rated nursing care, and the latest treatment options including hydroxyurea and stem cell transplantation.
+Through our Sickle Cell Disease Program, children with sickle cell disease have access to world-renowned pediatric hematologists, top-rated nursing care, and the latest treatment options including hydroxyurea and stem cell transplantation.
 We are also one of the few centers in the nation using a new type of technology, called PreciseType, to precisely match blood donors to sickle cell patients who need blood transfusions.
-PreciseType allows our doctors to more precisely type the patient’s blood groups and decreases the risk of developing antibodies to the transfused donor blood.
+PreciseType allows our doctors to identify patients’ blood groups with greater accuracy, reducing the risk of developing antibodies to the transfused donor blood.